r-dbi/DBI/cran-comments.md

   These are correctly spelled.

-I have also run R CMD check on downstream dependencies of DBI.
-Results are available at R release: https://github.com/wch/checkresults/blob/master/DBI/r-release.
-Potential problems:
+I did not run R CMD check on downstream dependencies of DBI because the change is tiny.

-* aroma.affymetrix: I couldn't check because of BioC deps.
-* ora, ROracle: I couldn't check because I don't have Oracle license